sagemath/sagewiki_to_gh-2022-10-10/combinat.md

  * For the curious: [[http:/combinat/Mercurial|Technical background on the Sage-Combinat patch server (messy)]].

- * [[http://combinat.sagemath.org/misc/file/|Mercurial server for miscelleanous files and documents]]
+ * [[http://combinat.sagemath.org/misc/file/|Mercurial server for miscelleanous files and documents]] To check them out, use {{{hg clone http://combinat.sagemath.org/misc/ Sage-Combinat-misc-file}}}.
+This will create a subdirectory {{{Sage-Combinat-misc-file}}} in the current directory; you can use any other name for this subdirectory.
 === Design ===

  * Have a look and participate to [[http:/combinat/DesignDiscussion|design discussions]].